aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-dif/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to DIF in Java Online for Free" %}}

-The following example demonstrates how to convert XLSB to DIF document format in Java.
+The following example demonstrates how to convert XLSB to DIF in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into DIF format.
+Follow the easy steps to convert XLSB to DIF.
 Upload your XLSB file, then simply save it as DIF file.
 For both XLSB reading and DIF writing you can use fully qualified filenames.
 The output DIF content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}